nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 3. **Ask your friends if you know someone:** Yes!
 Ask your friends, and your networks if they know someone who has done ads for them, because the internet is filled up with self-made gurus the best bet is that you should ask your friends if they have worked with any freelancer or any agency and ask for a recommendation from them.

-4. **My Recommendation:** If you are starting up or if you want to scale your business then you can consider hiring Dessus Media, it is my brand agency and I have helped countless small and large business owners with their ads and marketing, shared a previous blog where I scaled a [small business to $100k](https://nikhil.pro/how-we-made-100k-in-less-than-a-month-using-facebook-ads) in less than a month.
-You can [use this link](https://calendly.com/dessusmedia) to schedule a free call it will be a discovery call where we will just chat and plan how to take your business to the next level.

 # Summary and Final Words: